 1. INTRODUCTION

-The mangrove is characterized by salt-tolerant inter-tidal evergreen forest ecosystethey moccur in tropical and subtropical coastlines of the world and cover an area of approximately 15.6 million hectares globally (FAO, 2010).
+Mangrove are characterized by salt-tolerant inter-tidal evergreen forest ecosystem, they occur in tropical and subtropical coastlines of the world and cover an area of approximately 15.6 million hectares globally (FAO, 2010).
 It is well- recognized to store large amount of biomass and carbon in its different pools as it is considered as one of the most carbon-rich Ecosystem on the Earth (Thoha et al., 2024).
-Mangroves play an ecological important in capturing, transforming, and storing atmospheric CO2 into biomass as well as carbon in various carbon sink in the forest (Choudhary et al., 2024), which mitigating the impacts of climate change, and global warming (Nuraini et al., 2021).
-Recently, it is estimated that the mangrove forest captured up to four times more carbon than other forests (Indra et al., 2022).
+Mangroves play an ecological important role in capturing, transforming, and storing atmospheric CO2 into biomass as well as carbon in various carbon sink in the forest (Choudhary et al., 2024).
+Thus, they help in mitigating the impacts of climate change, and global warming (Nuraini et al., 2021).
+It is estimated that the mangrove forest capture up to four times more carbon than other types of forests (Indra et al., 2022).

-The biomass is a broad term refers to describe the total mass of organic matter of living or recently dead biological materials, and primarily used as energy in different purposes.
+The biomass is a broad term that refers to describe the total mass of organic matter of living or recently dead biological materials, and primarily used as energy in different purposes.
 In the context of ecology, biomass is the mass of living biological organisms in a given area or ecosystem at a given time.
 This can be the biomass of particular species (species biomass) or the biomass of a particular habitat or community (community biomass) (IUPAC, 2006).
 It is typically expressed in terms of its fresh weight or, more accurately, its dry weight per unit area or volume.
 Biomass is the primary measure for understanding the ecosystem productivity, carbon storage, and energy flow through trophic levels (Chapin et al., 2011).
 Forest biomass is the accumulated organic matter, or living and dead woody material, within a forest, including trees, branches, leaves, roots, and stumps.
 The maximum biomass in a forest ecosystem is stored in the standing trees (arboreal layer), which typically comprises about 62-97% of the total biomass.
 The tree biomass includes aboveground biomass (like trunks, branches, and leaves), as well as belowground biomass (such as roots) (Brown, 1997).
 Tree biomass indicates sustainable carbon storage, and plays crucial role for evaluating and understanding forest structure, productivity, biodiversity conservation, nutrient cycling, ecosystems dynamics, sustainable forest management and ecological efficiencies.

-The present study area, the Char Kukri-Mukri mangrove forest is located in the central coastal region of the country (Bhuiyan et al., 2025b).
-This coastal mangrove ecosystem is regrettably facing serious threats caused by various climatic and non-climatic stressors (Bhuiyan et al., 2025a) which leading highly vulnerable of its potentiality.
-Nevertheless, in addition to productive and protective services, this mangrove forest ecosystem also possesses a variety of ecosystem functions, including storage of biomass and carbon through carbon sequestration which helps to mitigate the effects of climate change.
-But unfortunately, data regarding forest biomass and carbon storage potentiality of this forest is still lacking.
-Therefore, the present study is a commencing initiative to estimate these values accumulated in the trees of the Char Kukri-Mukri mangrove forest ecosystem.
+The Char Kukri-Mukri mangrove forest located in the central coastal region of Bangladesh faces serious threats caused by various climatic and non-climatic stressors (Bhuiyan et al., 2025a).This forest nevertheless plays a variety of ecosystem functions, including storage of biomass and carbon through carbon sequestration which helps to mitigate the effects of climate change in the region.
+While data on this forest biomass and carbon storage would help guide in design and implementation of management options for conservation, an inventory had not been done to establish this knowledge.
+The present study therefore aimed to estimate the biomass and carbon storage potential of the trees of the Char Kukri-Mukri mangrove forest ecosystem.

 2. material and methods